 Sri Lanka’s Colombo Stock Exchange has sector indices for companies belonging to 20 various industries ranging from manufacturing to real estate.
 In addition, investors can check market levels through the All Share Price Index (ASPI).
 The ASPI tracks all publicly listed company shares on their current market price to the base value of 100 in 1985.

 Another is Standard and Poor Sri Lanka 20 (S&P SL 20) which only includes the top 20 corporations based on their market cap.
 Companies that are part of it are Distilleries Company of Sri Lanka PLC, Commercial Bank of Ceylon, and John Keells Holdings.

-TAIEX or Taiwan Capitalization Weighted Stock Index reflects the price trajectory of every stock listed on Taiwan Stock Exchange with the following exemptions: full-delivery stocks, preferred shares, and IPOs that are no older than a month.
+TAIEX or Taiwan Capitalization Weighted Stock Index reflects the price trajectory of every stock listed on Taiwan Stock Exchange with the following exemptions: full-delivery stocks, preferred shares, and initial public offering (IPO) that are no older than a month.
 Its value is derived by evaluating current prices with respect to the base value of 100 set in 1966.
 Component companies are Cathay Financial, Taiwan Semiconductor, among others.

 Thailand: SET Index

 The Stock Exchange of Thailand Index or SET Index considers all common stocks listed on the exchange except those whose trading is put on hold for more than 12 months.
 It indicates the movement of these prices by comparing their current level to the base value of 100 set on April 30, 1975.

 Other domestic indices are based from SET Index.
 For instance, the top 50 companies are also tracked by SET50 Index, while the top 100 by SET100 Index.

 Vietnam: CBV Index, HNX 30, VN30 Index